 Why Would My Baby Need the NICU?

 Babies may be sent to the neonatal intensive care unit (NICU) if they're born prematurely, have difficulties during delivery or show signs of a problem in their first days of life.
-UnityPoint Health's Neonatal Intensive Care Units offer equipment designed specifically for infants with staff specially trained in newborn care and conditions to provide in-hospital 24/7 coverage.
+UnityPoint Health's Neonatal Intensive Care Units offer equipment designed specifically for infants with staff specially trained in newborn care and conditions, such as such as low blood pressure or respiratory distress syndrome, to provide in-hospital 24/7 coverage.

 If your baby is not able to breast feed, your nurse will help promote closeness between you and your baby through "Kangaroo Care."
 This is where your baby is placed skin-to-skin on your chest to nurture the baby through your warmth, touch, smell and closeness.